 Throughout the past years, EPA has verified equipment in the following categories: Aerodynamic Technologies, Idle Reduction Technologies, Low Rolling Resistance Tires, Retrofit Technologies.
-If you are a manufacturer or have a specific technology in mind, make sure you check the verification process to get the SmartWay approval for your products.
+If you are a manufacturer or have a specific technology in mind, make sure to check the verification process to get SmartWay approval for your products.

-SmartWay Vehicles is the third program of the initiative that identifies low-duty cars and trucks that have proved to be environmentally friendly and hence have earned the program’s approval and now carry its logo.
+SmartWay Vehicles is the third program that identifies low-duty cars and trucks that have proved to be environmentally friendly and, hence, have earned the program’s approval and now carry its logo.
 Each year, the EPA examines new car models and gives them scores, based on the evaluation of their levels of greenhouse gas and smog-forming emissions.
 The models that score better than average in both categories can earn a SmartWay Elite certification.

-4. The EPA has developed specific resources and guidelines for other countries which want to improve the sustainability in the transportation of their supply chains, and has made them available through the SmartWay International Interests.
-The transportation of goods across boundaries has made the implementation of a global initiative on sustainability a necessity.
-The SmartWay program works on the development of various opportunities for the initiation of Green Freight Programs in countries other than the USA, as well as any other tools for raising awareness on climate change, fuel efficiency and energy security.
+The EPA has developed specific resources and guidelines for other countries that want to improve sustainability in their supply chains and has made them available through the SmartWay International Interests.
+The transportation of goods across borders has made the implementation of a global initiative on sustainability a necessity.
+The SmartWay program works on the development of various opportunities for the initiation of Green Freight Programs in countries other than the USA, as well as any other tools for raising awareness on climate change, fuel efficiency, and energy security.

-The desired goals of all four subprograms are to teach companies to measure, benchmark and report carbon emissions with efforts to improve supply-chain efficiency and its impact on the environment.
+The desired goals of all four subprograms are to teach companies to measure, benchmark, and report carbon emissions with efforts to improve supply-chain efficiency and its impact on the environment.
 In 2014 the EPA marked the 10th anniversary of the SmartWay initiative.
-In case you are wondering how the SmartWay program has developed and improved throughout the years, the EPA has provided an overview of the program’s accomplishments so far.
+If you are wondering how the SmartWay program has developed and improved throughout the years, the EPA has provided an overview of the program’s accomplishments so far.

 Solely in 2011, the trucking industry spent $143.4 billion to buy diesel fuel.